go-chassis/go-chassis/README.md

 Go-Chassis is a microservice framework for rapid development of microservices in Go

 ### Why use Go chassis
+- powerful middleware "handler chain": more than "filter" or "interceptor". each handler in chain is able to get the running result of later handler and your business logic.
+It is very useful in varies of scenario, for example:
+1. a circuit breaker need to check command results
+2. track response status and record it so that to prometheus can collect them
+3. track critical response result, so that you can audit them
+4. distribute tracing, you can complete the end span spec after business logic executed

+the commonplace above is helping you decouple common function from business logic. without handler chain. those function will couple with business logic

 - go chassis is designed as a protocol-independent framework, any protocol is able to integrate with go chassis and leverage same function like load balancing,